Chicago Bears Football, Halas Hall

 Al Wasl, Expo 2020

-John Strong, consultant
+John Strong, Senior consultant

 John started quietly with interests in music and just generally tinkering with things, over-achieved with dual Bachelors degrees in Music Theory and Electrical Engineering at Notre Dame, and topped off his education with a Masters degree in Architectural Sciences from Rensselaer Polytechnic Institute (Architectural Acoustics, Engineering Acoustics, and Psychoacoustics).
 As the majors suggest, his interests lie in the intersections of music, technology, and art, and his pursuits bear this out.
 He has arranged, directed, performed, mixed and mastered in jazz, classical, Celtic, and electronic genres.
 For five years, he taught music theory and technique to grade school students in suburban Chicago.